Hunger strike: Ireland

 Hunger strikes have deep roots in Irish society and in the Irish psyche.
 Fasting in order to bring attention to an injustice which one felt under his lord, and thus shame him, was a common feature of early Irish society and this tactic was fully incorporated into the Brehon legal system.
 The tradition is ultimately most likely part of the still older Indo-European tradition of which the Irish were part.
 Within the 20th century a total of 22 Irish republicans died on hunger strike with survivors suffering long-term health and psychological effects.

 The tactic was used by physical force republicans during the 1916–23 revolutionary period.
 Early use of hunger strikes was countered with force-feeding, culminating in 1917 in the death of Thomas Ashe in Mountjoy Prison.
+In 1920, many Irish prisoners were transferred to British prisons, in April 1920 150 Irish Republican prisoners went on hunger strike in HM Prison Wormwood Scrubs, London.

 During the Anglo-Irish war, in October 1920, the Lord Mayor of Cork, Terence MacSwiney, died on hunger strike in Brixton prison.
 At the same time, the 1920 Cork hunger strike took place.
 Two other Cork Irish Republican Army (IRA) men, Joe Murphy and Michael Fitzgerald, died in this protest.
 Demanding reinstatement of political status and release from prison, nine men undertook a hunger strike at Cork County Gaol for 94 days, from August 11 to November 12, 1920.
 Arthur Griffith called off the strikes after the deaths of MacSwiney, Murphy and Fitzgerald.

 During the early 1920s, the vessel was used as a prison ship for the holding of Irish republicans by the British.
 Conditions on board were "unbelievable" and there were several hunger strikes, including one involving upwards of 150 men in the winter of 1923.